 With a centrifugal juicer, the broken down chemicals are still present in your juice.
 With a gear juicer, the unwelcome chemicals stay in the pulp.

 Research backs this up.
 A juicer analysis looked at the concentration of different chemicals in the juice and pulp of produce that went through a gear juicer.
 In all four areas, the majority of the chemical residue stayed in the pulp.

 Read more about how a gear juicer can minimize pesticides and chemicals inclusion in your juice.

-How To Properly Wash Your Produce To Remove Pesticides
+How To Properly Remove Pesticides From Your Vegetables

 I usually get asked if you should wash your vegetables before storing them away, or wash them just before you juice.
 It really depends on you.